New Style Jobseeker's Allowance (JSA) sanctions - How long will a New Style Jobseeker's Allowance (JSA) sanction last?

 The lower level of sanction applies if you are asked to do something that will improve your chances of finding or preparing for work and you don't do it.
 This includes things like:

-• 13 weeks for any further failures within 52 weeks of the last failure.
+- 13 weeks for any further sanction within 52 weeks of a previous sanction.

 Higher level